tatianabarboza/speechact/README.md

 Procedure for application:
 1) Clone this application for PC c:\ (Windows), \home (Linux), etc.;
+2) Add file jar "opennl-tools-1.8.4.jar" in project libraries.
+This file is at /speechact/lib.
+Click in "Build Clear Project"  button;
-2) Verify if the file paths is according to where you cloned this application;
+3) Verify if the file paths is according to where you cloned this application;
-3) There is a file with examples of events log. (speechact/arquivos/LogMessage.csv).This file was built for you test this application.
+4) There is a file with examples of events log. (speechact/arquivos/LogMessage.csv).This file was built for you test this application.
-4) The main file is AtosDeFalaDecisao.java.
+5) The main file is AtosDeFalaDecisao.java.
 You need execute this application starting from this file.

 References: